fireeye-ops/cache/resume.md

 ### [Grand Prairie High School][] - August 2006 to June 2010

 - Graduated Summa Cum Laude, 4.4 GPA

+## Projects

+### [Knights of Reason][] - March 2008 to March 2011

+I assisted with website development, submitted a single C patch for a bug in the Tremulous mod, and moderated the servers and forum.

+### spelling.php - Winter/Spring 2010

+This was a small database backed application written in PHP that helped members of my spelling team practice for competitions - sounds and definitions were pulled from American Heritage's Online Dictionary.

 [HostGator.Com, LLC]: http://www.hostgator.com
 [University of Illinois at Urbana-Champaign]: http://www.illinois.edu